 What Is A TENS Machine?

-TENS is an acronym which stands for transcutaneous electrical nerve stimulation (transcutaneous simply meaning across the skin).
-A standard portable TENS machine is typically is a small machine around about the size of a pack of cards that has a couple of leads coming of it connected to patches that adhere to the skin and pass the generated electrical pulses to your body.
+TENS is an acronym which stands for transcutaneous electrical nerve stimulation.
+Where the word transcutaneous simply meaning across the skin.
+A standard portable TENS machine is typically is a small machine around about the size of a pack of cards.
+This unit has a couple of leads coming of it, connected to patches that adhere to the skin.
+Via these patches the pass the generated electrical pulses to your body.

-- A TENS machine generally operates via a single 9 volt battery gives out little pulses of electrical energy transmitted to your skin via self adhesive pads.
+- A TENS machine generally operates via a single 9 volt battery.
+Giving out little pulses of electrical energy, transmitted to your skin via self adhesive pads.

-- Most TENS machines have adjustable settings on the control box so you can alter the frequency and strength of the pulses as the individual desires.
+- Most TENS machines have adjustable settings on the control box.
+This way you can alter the frequency and strength of the pulses as desired.

-The use of a TENS for pain management in pregnancy and during labour is very common, just as it is in day to day physiotherapy practice.
-Physiotherapists may choose to administer TENS for pain relief in both acute and chronic pain situations.
+The use of TENS for pain management in pregnancy and during labour is very common.
+It is also commonly used in some physiotherapy practices for its pain management priorities.
+With some physiotherapists administering TENS for pain relief in acute and chronic pain situations.